Understanding Your Form W-2, Wage and Tax Statement

 Connie P. Stancil Principal, CPA

-Connie is a principal in our firm and has worked in public accounting for over 30 years.
-Her focus is in payroll preparation, writeup work, financial statement preparation and compilation and tax services for both businesses and individuals.
-She is also a certified QuickBooks ProAdvisor.
-Education Honors Graduate from Johnston Community College with an […]
+Connie is a principal in our firm and has worked in public accounting for over 35 years.
+She manages several clients in our CAS department.
+This includes payroll preparation, writeup work, financial statement preparation, and tax services for both businesses and individuals.
+Connie also focuses on our multi-state, government contracting clients for tax and […]